Samuel-AQ/Processing-filming-set/README.md

-# Planetary system using Processing
+# Filming set using Processing
 ## Description
 This is an applicaton that emulates an imaginary filming studio of a park
 ## How it works